NAIST-SE/AttractingContributors/README.md

-# AttractingContributors-color
-please help me to add your favorite color to list
+Let's talk about your favorite artists!
+Please add you favorite artists to the list below.

-List of color
+As for me, Pet Shop Boys is one of my favorite artist group!
+They started their career as musicians in 1981.

+#List of your favorite artists
-1. red
+1. Pet Shop Boys
-2. orange
+2. green day
-3. purple
-4. yellow
----